Azure/AzOps/docs/wiki/GitHub-OIDC.md

 ## Configure

-Before you start to configure the workload federation feature in Azure AD and changing the GitHub Actions, ensure that you have followed the instructions at <https://github.com/azure/azops/wiki/prerequisites> and have your Service Principal/Managed Identity ready with appropriate RBAC permissions.
+Before you start to configure the workload federation feature in Azure AD and changing the GitHub Actions, ensure that you have followed the instructions at <https://github.com/azure/azops/wiki/prerequisites> and have your Service Principal/User-assigned managed identity ready with appropriate RBAC permissions.

 ### Federated credentials
-> **Note:** Depending on if you are using a Service Principal or Managed Identity the wording and visuals might differ, however settings and values are equal.
+> **Note:** Depending on if you are using a Service Principal or User-assigned managed identity the wording and visuals might differ, however settings and values are equal.

 1. **For Service Principal:** In Azure AD, find your AzOps service principal and navigate to Certificates & Secrets -> Federated credentials, click on `Add credential`.
 ![Add creds](./Media/oidc/spn_addcreds.jpg)

-    **For Managed Identity:** In Azure Portal, find your AzOps Managed Identity and navigate to Federated credentials, click on `Add Credential`.
+    **For User-assigned managed identity:** In Azure Portal, find your AzOps User-assigned managed identity and navigate to Federated credentials, click on `Add Credential`.
     ![Add creds](./Media/oidc/uami.png)

 2. There are three sections requiring input, enter your values in each highlighted field.